Robert S. Feldman

 Other Publications:

-• Feldman, R. S., & Tyler, J. M. (in press).
-Nonverbal Communication Across the Life Span.
+- Feldman, R. S., & Tyler, J. M. (2009).
+Factoring in age: Nonverbal communication across the life span.
 In M. L. Patterson & V. Manusov (Eds.), Handbook of Nonverbal Communication.
+Pp. 191-199.